Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Experiments

-\paragraph{Performance Metrics:} We following prior works to measure accuracy between predicted relations and ground true relations, where it checks whether at least one target relation exists within the predicted relations.
+\paragraph{Performance Metrics:} We follow prior works to measure accuracy between predicted relations and ground truth relations, where it checks whether at least one target relation exists within the predicted relations.